alex-kooper/js-polyomix/README.md

 # js-polyomix
-JS Tetris implemented using React that in future should become Polyomix
+React JS Tetris that in the future should become a game called Polyomix.